Albermonte/HMTSIU/README.md

 # HMTSIU
-How Many Threads Should I Use
+How Many Threads Should I Use for Mining without affecting UX

-Quick survey to collect some data for a better UX with ShortNIM.

-Fill the survey here: http://albermonte.github.io/HMTSIU/

 ### Usage